LincaMarius/ISAP-1_Instruction_Set/README.md

 So, we will have 2 ^ 4 = 16 extended instructions. \
 These statements have no parameters.

-The instruction format for the ISAP-1 calculator is the same.
+The instruction format for the ISAP-1 computer is the same.
 But I'm going to add the extended instructions, which have the following form:

 | extended instruction prefix 4 bits (0xF) | extended instruction code 4 bits |
 |------------------------------------------|----------------------------------|